 - Our smaller Summer Market changes venues for shade.
 It takes place in Williams Park from June to August … 9am–1pm

 - Click here to see our assorted Facebook photo albums including an overview of the Market

-- The market is not sponsored by an outside organization (e.g. the city, a merchants association, etc).
+- The market is a non-profit and is not sponsored by an outside organization (e.g. the city, a medrchants association, etc).

-A Top Market — We’re one of the top 20 markets in the country (of ~7000+), and the largest in the southeast US.
-(This assessment is based on our personally visiting over 150 markets, including most of the major ones).
+- We’re one of the top 20 markets in the country (of ~7000+), and the largest in the southeast US.

-- We have about 170 approved vendors filling over 130 spaces.
+- We have about 170 approved vendors filling over 140 spaces each Saturday.

 - About 10,000 people attend on a typical Saturday.

 - We have local farmers with organic and sustainably raised fresh vegetables, fruits, and meats.

 - We have more styles of ‘ready-to-eat’ food than any market in the US (e.g. Greek, Italian, French, Belgian, German, Polish, British, Cuban, Mexican, Ecuadoran, Colombian, Thai, Ethiopian, Cajun, Vegetarian, and more).